jfroche/flake-fzf/README.md

 This will run the command and replace the command line with the selected flake output.

-Of course if you installed flake-fzf, you can use it directly:
+Of course if you installed flake-fzf in your PATH, you can use it directly:

 ```zsh
 bindkey -s "^L" 'print -z $(flake-fzf . --print)^M'